what is duo student finance?

-First, you have to be a student in the Netherlands in MBO: school-based learning pathway (BOL), HBO or university: bachelors, masters, or associate degrees.
-The university you are enrolled at must be officially recognised.
+First, you have to be a registered student in the Netherlands in MBO: school-based learning pathway (BOL), HBO or university: bachelor’s, master’s, or associate’s degrees.
+The university you are enrolled at must be officially recognized.
 The course has to last at least one year, and the financing starts at the start of the month if you apply before the 1st.

 Second, you have to be at least 18 as an MBO student and in general not older than 30 when you apply.

-Third, as a EU, EFA or Swiss citizen you eligible if you fulfil one of the following requirements:
+Third, as an EU, EFA, or Swiss citizen you are eligible if you fulfill one of the following requirements:

 – You have been living in the Netherlands for at least 5 consecutive years.